Khalildevops/Corporate-Gifting/README.md

 </p>
 </div>

+<div align="left"> <h3>

-mployee (Extend from User table) – Employees who will be having E-wallet balance and can raise Voucher requests for himself.
+Employee (Extend from User table) – Employees who will be having E-wallet balance and can raise Voucher requests for himself.
 Also, Employees at Manager or above level can raise E-Wallet requests for him mentees to add an amount to their wallet.

 Field Name